 The Waldorf-Astoria must be one of the best known hotels in the city, and staying there was a real thrill.
 Just walking into the breathtaking lobby gave me a real sense of occasion.
 This is a place of opulence and grandeur.

-Its Park Avenue location is also perfectly located for all the main sights, notably Grand Central Station and St Patrick’s Cathedral which are only a short walk away.
+Its Park Avenue location is also close to many of the top New York sights, notably Grand Central Station and St Patrick’s Cathedral which are only a short walk away.

 I won’t say too much about the decor because the hotel is currently closed while undergoing a massive renovation, due to be completed in 2023 or 2024.
 I’d definitely love to go back and see the result, which I’m sure will be magnificent.

 If Watergate Bay is my dream beach house, Lilianfels would be my perfect country home.
 It was originally built in 1889 as the summer residence of Sir Frederick Darley, former Lieutenant Governor of New South Wales.